-- “I’m so glad I [insert dangerous activity here],” said no one ever.
-If you’re truly honest with yourself, is this a risk you will be proud you made looking back two weeks from now?
+- Be honest with yourself.
+Is this a risk you will be proud you made looking back two weeks from now?
 Or two months from now?

-- The challenge isn’t really all that popular.
-And there’s a reason for that.
-The “wow factor” people might have doesn’t mean they are impressed in a positive way.
-Shock doesn’t equal approval.
+- Ask yourself, "Am I doing this for popularity?".
+Other people's attention is not worth putting yourself in danger.
+The "wow factor" people might have doesn't mean they are impressed in a positive way.
+Shock doesn't equal approval.

 Tips for Parents:

 - Talk to your child about how to be a responsible user of the internet and social media.
-Considering the point above, what is uploaded to the internet never truly leaves.
-Their job or college of choice, in addition to a boy or girl of romantic interest, could potentially see this and understandably turn them down because of their participation in this challenge.
+Considering the point above, what is shared on the internet never truly leaves.
+Talk to them about how what they post online could affect their future and how they are perceived by others.
+Therefore, it is important for them to consider this before posting or participating in a social media challenge.
 Encourage them to be cautious of unknown sources or online contacts asking or telling them to do things that make them feel uncomfortable.

 - Not everyone is doing it.
 Remind your child that what is seen online or in the media does not mean it is as popular as it seems.